nodejs/nodejs.dev/CONTRIBUTING.md

 * Run `npm run storybook`
 * Navigate to `localhost:6006`

-The production Storybook can be viewed at: [https://nodejs.dev/storybook][]
+The production Storybook can be viewed at <https://nodejs.dev/storybook>

 ## Developer's Certificate of Origin 1.1